Securities & Raising Capital

 Second, if your IRA is receiving income from a trade or business that does not pay corporate tax (income from a c-corp is exempt because they pay corporate tax).
 For example, if your IRA is a member/partner in an LLC that is a software company or a restaurant (or other operations business) then the income for your would be subject to UBIT tax.

-Second, you may raise money from others who are lenders to you for real estate projects so long as their investment is fully secured by a deed of trust in a first lien position.
-The laws vary by state in this area but typically provide securities law exemptions for investments in real property that are properly secured.
+You may raise money from others who are lenders for real estate projects, so long as their investment is fully secured by a deed of trust in a first lien position.
+The laws vary by state in this area, but typically provide securities law exemptions for investments in real property that are properly secured.

-And third, you may raise money from others in the form of private offerings pursuant to Regulation D of the Securities and Exchange Commission.
-We have assisted dozens of clients with private offerings (aka PPM) and they allow you to raise large sums of money from numerous investors without having to give them voting rights.
-You may retain control of the investment but must do so pursuant to the SEC’s rules and regulations.
-A private offering involves numerous documents and filings with the SEC and State Securities Commissions but provides an excellent mechanism to raise large sums of money.
+Third, you may raise money from others in the form of private offerings, pursuant to Regulation D of the Securities and Exchange Commission.
+We have assisted numerous clients with private offerings (aka PPM) and they allow you to raise large sums of money from numerous investors without having to give them voting rights.
+You may retain control of the investment, but must do so pursuant to the SEC’s rules and regulations.
+A private offering involves numerous documents and filings with the SEC and State Securities Commissions, but provides an excellent mechanism to raise large sums of money.
 Private offerings must remain “private” in nature and you cannot make what are known as general solicitations to the public to attract investors.

 Ready to begin?